titon/framework/docs/en/packages/controller/controllers.md

 }
 ```

-If you need to forward one action to another action, use the `forwardTo()` method.
+If you need to forward one action to another, use the `forwardTo()` method.

 ```hack
 class ExampleController extends Titon\Controller\AbstractController {